htemiz/Towards-Classification-of-Miniature-Images/README.md

 ```

 Please specify the path of training directory by adding ```--traindir <path to training directory>``` command parameter.
-It can also be specifiedwith 'traindir' keyword in the 'settings' dictionary located in the model file.
+It can also be specified with 'traindir' keyword in the 'settings' dictionary located in the model file.

 To test the model, add ```--test --testpath <path to your test files>``` command arguments.
 Please remove ```--train```
+if you will not train and just test the model.

 TO re-initiate the model with pre-trained weights, add ```--weightpath <path to your weight file>```